EddyVerbruggen/nativescript-plugin-firebase/README.md

 }
 ```

+#### FirebaseApp with name [DEFAULT] doesn't exist
 Another possible error is "FirebaseApp with name [DEFAULT] doesn't exist." which will be solved by
 placing `google-services.json` to `platforms/android/google-services.json` (see above), and making
 the changes to `build.gradle` which are mentioned above as well.

+#### Could not find com.google...
+And there's this one: "Could not find com.google.firebase:firebase-auth:9.0.2".
+That means
+making sure you have the latest Google Repository bits installed.
+Just run `android` from a command prompt and install any pending updates.

+#### Found play-services:9.0.0, but version 9.0.2 is needed..
+Update your Android bits like the issue above and reinstall the android platform in your project.

 ## Pro tips